Xe/site/blog/v-vvork-in-progress-2020-01-03.markdown

 pub fn print_1_1() { println('hello, 1 1!') }
 ```

-This means we should be able to declare/use it like we would a normal C function:
+This means we should be able to declare/use it like we would a normal C function
+that returns void and without arguments:

 ```
 // main.c